Want to know how games at Charitable Gaming Centres really work?

 Fixed Prize Jackpots

-Some Bingo games have a fixed prize listed on the session program and unaffected by the number of players.
+Some Bingo games have a fixed prize listed on the session program which is unaffected by the number of players.
 It may be split among multiple winners

 Some Bingo games feature progressive jackpot prizes, which start with a base amount and then increase.
 Not every progressive game will have a winner, so the prize pot will increase until a player wins, and it may be split among multiple winners.

-Some Tap N’ Play games feature a growing progressive jackpot that is available on select games.
-If playing a multi-price progressive game, you must bet the maximum to be eligible to win the jackpot.
+Some TAP 'N PLAY games feature a growing progressive jackpot that is available on select games.
+If playing a multi-price progressive game, you must bet the maximum to be eligible to win the progressive jackpot on most games.